The Epic 1914 Giro

 |Left: Antoine Mazairac.
 Right: Willy Falck Hansen|

 Matthew Lloyd, born in Melbourne on this day in 1983, turned professional with Predictor-Lotto in 2007 and was "released" from the team at the end of 2011.
 This led initially to rumours that he had been caught doping, but the team was quick to reveal th decision had been made due to "behavioural problems" (they chose not to expand on this, citing respect for his privacy as the reason) following an accident involving a car that left him with spinal injuries.
-In November 2011, he signed a two-year contract with Lampre-ISD.
-Lloyd became the first Australian to win a Grand Tour King of the Mountains competition at the 2010 Giro d'Italia.
+In November 2011, he signed a two-year contract with Lampre-ISD and remains with them in 2013.
+In 2010, he became the first Australian to achieve victory in Grand Tour King of the Mountains, winning the competition at the Giro d'Italia.